03-JS/LC-VEGA/README.md

 ---
 You can ask VEGA what the current time of day is by saying:

-- VEGA, time / time of day / current time / current time of day / what's the current time of day?
+- VEGA, time / time of day / current time / current time of day / what time is it? / what's the current time of day?

 ### Ship
 ---